dattatele/artgen/README.md

 To generate ASCII art, use the following command:

+artgen generate_art "your description here"

+artgen generate_word "your description here"

-artgen generate "your description here"
+artgen generate_img "your description here"

 For example: